michaelprys/Herbalist/README.md

 ## Browse herbal recipes to learn about their effectiveness and positive impact on your body.

+This project is built using the PEVN stack.

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup